torvalds/linux/Documentation/admin-guide/media/cec.rst

 ---------------------

 A three character manufacturer name that is used in the EDID for the HDMI Input.
-If not set, then userspace is reponsible for configuring an EDID.
+If not set, then userspace is responsible for configuring an EDID.
 If set, then the driver will update the EDID automatically based on the resolutions supported by the connected displays, and it will not be possible anymore to manually set the EDID for the HDMI Input.